raspel7file/bb_ml_predictor/README.md

 Third, raise an app, which does the job of predicting [here](https://huggingface.co/spaces/raspel/BB_predictions).

-Fourth, visualize results at AW BI (well, it's tecnically a dashboard, but works as an app interface) [here](https://aw-demo.ru/public/dashboard/DCrmUvVip-0IzdocOJbLoItBTiGog61j)
+Fourth, visualize results at AW BI (well, it's technically a dashboard, but works as an app interface) [here](https://aw-demo.ru/public/dashboard/DCrmUvVip-0IzdocOJbLoItBTiGog61j)

 ## Results
 - Model for predicting BB3 Ladder results is created, works with roughly 50% accuracy (1.5 times better than random predicting).